 Gradual loss of vision is a common experience in patients with Optic Atrophy.
 In more severe cases, it can even lead to blindness.
 That’s why an early diagnosis is so important.

 At the Low Vision Of Colorado, we see many patients with this eye disease from all over the Denver, Colorado Springs, Fort Collins, and Boulder areas.
 Our office has the most advanced tools at our disposal to not only diagnose your condition but to maximize your vision and help you live your life the way you want to, even with vision loss.

 How a Low Vision Doctor Can Help with Optic Atrophy

-Dr. Robert Stamm works with you to understand your personal lifestyle, vision goals, and what’s most important to YOU.
+Dr. Robert Stamm will work with you to understand your personal lifestyle, vision goals, and what’s most important to YOU.
 Using a combination of low vision glasses and aids, our low vision doctor can help enhance your remaining vision, even if you have vision loss from Optic Atrophy.

 If Optic Atrophy has negatively affected your peripheral (side) vision, your low vision doctor may recommend prismatic reading glasses.
 These glasses can help expand your field of vision so that your peripheral vision is enhanced, so you’re more aware of your surroundings.
 Are things becoming more and more blurry?
 Wearable magnifiers can enlarge text so you see words in a book or magazine in more detail.

 You can read more about the low vision aids and devices we offer here.